lucasvr/hdf5-udf/README.md

 UDFs written in Lua are processed by the LuaJIT interpreter.
 The output bytecode is saved into HDF5 and interpreted by LuaJIT's just-in-time compiler when the dataset is read by the application.

+## NVIDIA GDS backend

+The GDS backend allows code written in CUDA to be compiled with NVIDIA's `nvcc`.
+Just like with the C++ backend, the resulting shared library is compressed and saved into HDF5.
+UDFs that happen to pull data from other datasets in the same HDF5 file have their runtime accelerated by NVIDIA GPUDirect Storage, too: data is DMA-transferred straight from storage to the GPU memory, as long as the underlying devices are supported by GDS.

 # User-Defined Functions API